 Want a fun twist on traditional cake pops?!
-These upside down cake pops are an easy way to make fool-proof cake bites for your favorite Valentine!
+These upside-down easy Valentine cake pops are an simple way to make fool-proof cake bites for your favorite Valentine!

 I tried out the cake pop pan this weekend (recommended by a friend) and wanted to share my results.
 I love traditional cake pops that are prepared by crumbling cake and mixing with a little prepared frosting, however they are a bit time consuming to make (and can be a little too sweet and dense for some folks).
 So, I was excited about making the cake balls directly in the baking pan and skipping the extra steps.
 Here are my findings….